A Short Guide For Product Managers And Production Engineers

 A Connected Factory is any manufacturing site that is able to produce connected products based on the Electric Imp Platform.
 This requires Internet connectivity.

-Every Connected Factory outputs Production Devices, each a unit of imp-enabled hardware that has been prepared for sale to an end-user by you, an Electric Imp Customer.
+Every Connected Factory outputs Production Devices: units of imp-enabled hardware that have been prepared for sale to an end-user by you, an Electric Imp Customer.
 Creating Production Devices is the goal of the Connected Factory Process.